-When children start at Rucstall Primary School, parents and children are invited for transition step-up sessions and meetings for parents/carers.
-During the transition arrangements we provide you with some training to support your child's development of early reading skills, phonics, mathematics and explain our curriculum, as well as the Early Learning Goals.
+When children start at Rucstall Primary School, parents/carers and children are invited for transition step-up sessions and meetings.
+During the transition arrangements we provide you with some training to support your child's development in early reading, phonics, mathematics and we explain our curriculum, as well as the Early Learning Goals.
 We provide every family with a range of materials to help them prepare for their child's start at our school.
-These materials include a Parent Learning Guide (this includes information about the curriculum in the Early Years and details about starting school), ideas for supporting your child leaflets and games, a free story book to share, a speaking and listening prompt, a Pupil Photo Book (with images of the school and appropriate staff for them to read over the summer holidays) and other useful materials.
+These materials include a Parent Learning Guide (this includes information about the curriculum in the Early Years and details about starting school), leaflets with ideas for supporting your child and games, a free story book to share, a speaking and listening prompt, a Pupil Photo Book (with images of the school and appropriate staff for them to read over the summer holidays) and other useful materials.
 If you miss any of these materials, or our workshops, details are shared on this page after the events.

 If you, or your child's first language is not English, then we do have materials to support you both and documentation is prepared in a variety of languages.